Skip to content

 Tear-off is the default for a reason.
 Stripping the old shingles exposes the deck, so rot, delaminated sheathing, and past leak damage get fixed instead of buried, and the new ice and water barrier plus synthetic underlayment start on clean wood.
 It costs more and adds disposal, and it is the version most manufacturers assume in their warranty terms.

-An overlay, installing panels over one existing asphalt layer on furring strips or a slip sheet, is legitimate in narrower conditions: a verifiably sound deck, a single flat shingle layer, a panel manufacturer that permits it, and a building department that signs off.
+Installing metal over shingles, on furring strips or a slip sheet over one existing asphalt layer, is legitimate in narrower conditions: a verifiably sound deck, a single flat shingle layer, a panel manufacturer that permits it, and a building department that signs off.
 It saves tear-off and disposal money and buries whatever the old roof was hiding.
-A bidder who recommends an overlay without probing the deck is answering the price question, not the roof question.
+A bidder who recommends going over shingles without probing the deck is answering the price question, not the roof question.

-4. Tear-off (or overlay prep), deck repairs, ice and water barrier at eaves and valleys, underlayment.
+5. Tear-off (or over-shingle prep), deck repairs, ice and water barrier at eaves and valleys, underlayment.

-Not every failing roof needs the full conversion.
-An asphalt roof losing granules everywhere is done, but an existing metal roof with a leak, a flashing gap, or fastener back-out usually wants a repair visit first; see metal roof repair.
-The decision framework, snow loads, and vetting checklist all live in the New Hampshire Metal Roofing Guide.
+The inspection decides it, not the phone call.
+An asphalt roof losing granules everywhere is done and the conversion is the honest answer.
+An existing metal roof with one leak, a flashing gap, or fastener back-out usually wants a repair visit first; see metal roof repair.
+When the same failures show up across the whole field rather than in one place, repair stops being the cheaper path and the replacement math starts to win.
+The decision framework, the snow loads, and the contractor checks all live in the New Hampshire Metal Roofing Guide.

-Statewide, with the deepest demand in the shingle-heavy suburbs: Manchester and Nashua, Salem and Derry, and the Concord area, where thousands of 1980s and 1990s asphalt roofs are aging out at the same time.
+Statewide, with the deepest demand in the shingle-heavy suburbs: Manchester and Nashua, metal roofing contractors in Salem and Derry, and the metal roofing contractors in Concord, where thousands of 1980s and 1990s asphalt roofs are aging out at the same time.
+The valley is the busiest of those markets, so the credential checks and the local snow numbers live on their own page: metal roofing installers in Manchester and Nashua.

 How to Vet a Roofer in New Hampshire (There Is No License to Check)